 Over, under and around make up a key concept for functional movement, which is the element that makes the Patch—as Egoscue’s new exercise program later became called—such an effective workout.
 The young boys had come up with the name for the stretch of commercial tomato patches dividing Egoscue’s clinic from the show park.

 “Functional means allowing the human body to fall into its natural groove of movement.
 If you get on the ground, go over things, under things and around things, you’re eventually going to get more functional.
-You coax the body to perform natural movement patterns,” says Brian Bradley, director of Patch Fitness.
+You coax the body to perform natural movement patterns,” says Brian Bradley, postural alignment specialist and vice president of Egoscue.
 These are the same patterns that may have been lost or neglected due to a sedentary lifestyle.

 It all harks back to one of Egoscue’s earliest claims, fully explored in his first book, The Egoscue Method of Health Through Motion: The more we move our bodies in ways that promote full range of motion, the healthier those bodies will be.
 Even folks who hit the gym regularly are often not as healthy as they could be.

 “So much of what we do in the gym is about trying to be perfect in our form,” Bradley says.
 “First, that’s just not natural.
 Second, and ironically, by striving to be ‘perfect’ and even symmetrical, people in gyms are losing their natural balance.
 They’re inadvertently strengthening and working one side harder than the other.
 With the Patch, people naturally achieve balance through their bodies working as a unit.”